dbrown499/project_3D_developer_portfolio/README.md

 ### 🚀 Where I’m Headed

-I’m working toward becoming a **senior software engineer** who specializes in building accessible, reliable, and human-centered applications.
+I’m working toward becoming a **senior software engineer**, with a strong focus on **backend development**, where I can build accessible, reliable, and human-centered applications.
+I'm especially passionate about creating clean, scalable APIs and systems that power meaningful user experiences behind the scenes.

 My long-term goals include:

 - 🌱 Leading or contributing to **mission-driven startups**
 - 🤝 Building software that aligns with **faith, wellness, and community**